Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 - As a user/player, I would like the option of resetting the game at any point.
 - As a user/player, I would like feedback on my recent play (whether I scored a point or not).
 - As a user/player, I would like an ongoing update of my score.
-- As a user/player, I would like to settings and control buttons to be easily visible and identifiable.
+- As a user/player, I would like the settings and control buttons to be easily visible and identifiable.
 - As a user/player, I would like to know the name of the cat.

 ### **Wireframe**